Esylus/Dvorak/README.md

   -- User can pick which letters they want to practice with by clicking on keys (twice to access special characters such as '&')

-  -- User chosen letters will then be served to user randomly for 1 minute.
-User scores +5 for correct answers and -3 for incorrect
+  -- User chosen letters will then be served to user randomly for 1 minute. +5 for correct answers and -3 for incorrect

   -- Pressing 'Learn' button activates psuedo machine learn option: